 So those practical expedients are based on the premise that companies don’t have errors in the first place.
 Since embedded leases have historically been given lax treatment, companies must do a comprehensive review of their service contracts to ensure they have a complete record of their embedded leases.
 The risks of failing to properly record them are too high.

 To identify embedded leases, the first thing you need to do is determine if there is an identified asset in the contract.
 Identification can be explicit or implicit.
 Explicit identification is when the asset is actually identified in the service contract.
 For instance, a transportation service contract may require the supplier of the service to use Truck # 3340 to deliver the customer’s goods.
 Please note that if the contract grants the supplier the right to substitute one asset for another, then there is no identification and therefore no embedded lease.

 On the other hand, an asset is implicitly identified when the only way the supplier can satisfy their obligations under the contract is to utilize that asset.
 For instance, a transportation service contract may require the supplier of the service to move the customer’s goods, however, the supplier has only 1 truck.
 In order to satisfy its obligations under the contract, the supplier must use that truck.
 As a result, the truck is implicitly identified.

-The second thing to determine if you have an embedded lease is to evaluate if the lessee has the right to control the asset and obtain substantially all its economic benefits.
+The second way to determine if you have an embedded lease is to evaluate if the lessee has the right to control the asset and obtain substantially all its economic benefits.

-If there is identification, control, and the company obtains substantially all the economic benefits, then you have a lease.
+If there is identification, control, and the organization obtains substantially all the economic benefits, then you have a lease.